FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Implementation Details of Baselines

 \section{Implementation Details of Baselines}

-To ensure a rigorous evaluation, we benchmark FT-Agent against two distinct paradigms: a human-expert baseline (Manual SFT) and a tool-augmented general-purpose agent (OpenHands).
+To ensure a rigorous evaluation, we benchmark FT-Agent against primary baselines that represent manual fine-tuning, general-purpose autonomous coding agents, and stronger frontier-agent systems.
 This section details the specific implementation protocols for each.